The 10 Best Exercises for Women

 2. Target a Specific Zone

-- If you want to strengthen one or two areas in particular, pick the best exercises that focus on those places and incorporate them into your existing workout routine.
+- If you want to strengthen one or two areas in particular (e.g. maybe you're especially interested in ab workouts for women or arm workouts for women), pick the best exercises that focus on those places and incorporate them into your existing workout routine.
 Just remember to continue challenging your body by gradually increasing the weight or number of reps as you get stronger—these will only prove to be the best exercises if you're working hard enough!
 (Check out 11 major health benefits of lifting weights.)

 "Deadlifts are one of the best exercises for working the back of your body, including your glutes, hamstrings, and back," says Jacquelyn Brennan, C.S.C.S., a personal trainer and co-founder of Mindfuel Wellness in Chicago.
 (FYI: That's all part of your very important posterior chain.)
 Plus, since deadlifts work so many muscles at once, they save you a whole lot of time performing single isolation moves.
 Performing this exercise on one leg also adds a bonus balance challenge to this workout for women.